humansinstitute/Leviathan/README.md

-# BTC-Bootstrap
+# Leviathan-BTC

-Models, Techniques and Code to bootstrap a hyper-local communities based on Bitcoin.
-For example how could we get local communities in Venezuela up and running and rebuilding shared services post government collapse.
+Models, Techniques and Code to bootstrap hyper-local communities based on Bitcoin.

+Providing options for replacing state based institutions with rules based market systems built on bitcoin.